What You Should Know When You Need a Business Valuation

 Recently I did a valuation for a small auto repair shop.
 After the sole owner died his daughter asked us to prepare the estate tax return and the valuation.
-I explained to her that there is no way that it would be a taxable estate (under $5.3 million dollars in 2013), and therefore there would be no tax ramifications.
+I explained to her that there is no way that it would be a taxable estate, and therefore there would be no tax ramifications.
 I went on to explain the IRS requirements regarding valuation reports.
 After carefully explaining to her both sides of the spectrum in the two types of reports, she decided to have us prepare a calculation of value report.
 She felt comfortable with this decision since it was not a taxable estate.
 She did not see much inherent risk in attaching a report that the IRS does label as “inadequate,” since it wasn’t a taxable situation to begin with.

 When an estate’s value will come out significantly under the exclusion limits, we often will steer a client toward choosing a calculation of value report, which costs less than a full valuation report.
 However, if we think there is any risk involved or exposure to the IRS, then we recommend a full valuation report to our client.
 This is considered adequate by the IRS, and starts the clock for the statute of limitations.

 The most important thing when seeking a business valuation is to meet with an experienced valuation professional, preferably a Certified Valuation Analyst.
 An educated and experienced analyst can guide you toward a wise decision as to what type of report is most beneficial for you in your circumstances.